 machine-id — Local machine ID configuration file

-contains the unique machine id of the local system
+/etc/machine-id file contains the unique machine ID of

-that is set during installation.
-The machine ID is a
+the local system that is set during installation or boot.
+The machine ID is a single

-The machine ID is usually generated from a random source during system installation and stays constant for all subsequent boots.
-Optionally, for stateless systems it is generated during runtime at boot if it is found to be empty.
+The machine ID is usually generated from a random source during system installation or first boot and stays constant for all subsequent boots.
+Optionally, for stateless systems, it is generated during runtime during early boot if necessary.

-The machine ID does not change based on user configuration, or when hardware is replaced.
+The machine ID does not change based on local or network configuration or when hardware is replaced.
 Due to this and its greater length, it is a more useful replacement for the gethostid(3) call that POSIX specifies.

 This machine ID adheres to the same format and logic as the D-Bus machine ID.

 This ID uniquely identifies the host.
 It should be considered "confidential", and must not be exposed in untrusted environments, in particular on the network.
 If a stable unique identifier that is tied to the machine is needed for some application, the machine ID or any part of it must not be used directly.
 Instead the machine ID should be hashed with a cryptographic, keyed hash function, using a fixed, application-specific key.
 That way the ID will be properly unique, and derived in a constant way from the machine ID but there will be no way to retrieve the original machine ID from the application-specific one.
 The sd_id128_get_machine_app_specific(3) API provides an implementation of such an algorithm.

 Each machine should have a non-empty ID in normal operation.
 The ID of each